Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 The two of them stepped back and waited as he finished checking his possessions.

 There was a balancing act involved in the annual Journey.
 He needed to carry enough to live, but not so much as to exhaust himself.
 He had plenty of cord, a piece of fire-hardened Werne femur for a club and for basic flint-knapping, a sturdy short spear with plenty of other uses if he needed them, and some food wrapped up in a hide bundle tied around his waist.
-Nothing exciting---Werne jerky, pemmican, some dried berries and some spices and herbs in pouches---but enough to avoid starving and to turn a basic meal into a luxury.
+Nothing exciting - Werne jerky, pemmican, some dried berries and some spices and herbs in pouches - but enough to avoid starving and to turn a basic meal into a luxury.

 The Journey was several things.
-Among them it was a test and practice---a chance to keep his skills sharp by pitting them against the real consequences of failure.
+Among them it was a test and practice - a chance to keep his skills sharp by pitting them against the real consequences of failure.
 Do, or die.

 Yan had Done several times, and it didn’t take him long to get into his rhythm.